larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

-*Elemental Blood*: _The Unbound can tap into their elemental nature to either spend their vitality to attack others or they may absorb the elemental energies from an incoming attack, and be healed by it._ Once per rest, Unbound may spend X number of body to use as a packet delivered spell (“Spell X*2 &lt;Element>”).
-Alternatively, they may instead receive healing from an incoming attack of the character’s chosen element.(“Appears to Heal Me”).
+*Elemental Blood*: _The Unbound can tap into their elemental nature to either spend their vitality to attack others or they may absorb the elemental energies from an incoming attack, and be healed by it._ Once per rest, Unbound may spend X number of body to use as a packet delivered spell ("Spell X*2 &lt;Element>").
+Alternatively, they may instead receive healing from an incoming attack of the character's chosen element.("Appears to Heal Me").

 *Elemental Transmutation*: _The Unbound are amalgamations of elemental forces and living beings.
 As such they are able to tap into the makeup of matter._ Once per day, an Unbound may transmogrify a single component of any rank into a different, single component of the same rank.

-**Makeup Suggestions and Guidelines**: To make glowing lines of power, it’s suggested to use white paint and either line it with a thin black line or put a thin line of color through the middle of the white in order to create a colored line that appears to glow.
+**Makeup Suggestions and Guidelines**: To make glowing lines of power, it's suggested to use white paint and either line it with a thin black line or put a thin line of color through the middle of the white in order to create a colored line that appears to glow.
 Facepaint aside from the glowing lines should match the elemental type of your character.
 Ie:  Fire should be red or red-orange tones and hues, electricity should be grey, but may be blue, water should be blue, and stone should be earthy browns or rocky grey.

 ## Unforgiven